soycat999/MJS/README.md

-# mjs
+# MJS

-A personal website created using HTML, CSS and Javascript
+A business website created using HTML, CSS and Javascript.

 Follow this link to view the website: https://soycat999.github.io/mjs/